The Parting Glass – an Irish farewell

 The Dubliners also did notable versions and then bands like The Pogues brought the song to a new audience in the 1980s.
 More recent artists like Loreena McKennitt and Cara Dillon have reinterpreted it for a new generation.

-Click here for the history of the Parting Glass
+History of the Parting Glass

 Parting Glass